girishchandranc/autosarfactory/README.md

 [![Build Actions Status](https://github.com/girishchandranc/autosarfactory/workflows/Build/badge.svg)](https://github.com/girishchandranc/autosarfactory/actions)
 # Autosar Modelling Tool
 AutosarFactory provides nice methods to read/create/modify AUTOSAR compliant arxml files.
+The folder `autosarfactory` contains the autosarfactory implementation with respect to the schema corresponding to the latest AUTOSAR version.
+For, other release version, please check the folder `autosar_releases`

 ## How to use
 - Clone the repository.